Political globalization: Aspects

 Like globalization itself, political globalization has several dimensions and lends itself to a number of interpretations.
 It has been discussed in the context of new emancipatory possibilities, as well as in the context of loss of autonomy and fragmentation of the social world.
 Political globalization can be seen in changes such as democratization of the world, creation of the global civil society, and moving beyond the centrality of the nation-state, particularly as the sole actor in the field of politics.
 Some of the questions central to the discussion of the political globalization are related to the future of the nation-state, whether its importance is diminishing and what are the causes for those changes; and understanding the emergence of the concept of global governance.
 The creation and existence of the United Nations has been called one of the classic examples of political globalization.
 Political actions by non-governmental organizations and social movements, concerned about various topics such as environmental protection, is another example.

 David Held has proposed that continuing political globalization may lead to the creation of a world government-like cosmopolitan democracy, though this vision has also been criticized as too idealistic.

 Political Globalization and Nation State

-There is a heated debate over Political Globalization and Nation State.
-The question arises whether or not political globalization signifies the decline of the nation-state.
-Hyper globalists argue that globalization has engulfed today's world in such a way that state boundaries are beginning to lose significance.
+There is a heated debate over the dynamics and interaction between political globalization and nation- states.
+The question arises whether or not political globalization signifies the decline of the nation-state, especially with regard to sovereignty and political cultures.
+Hyper-globalists argue that globalization has engulfed today's world in such a way that state boundaries are beginning to lose significance.
 However, skeptics disregard this as naiveté, believing that the nation-state remains the supreme actor in international relations.